 To ensure triangulated support for our pupils, we work closely with their families.
 With open communication and transparency, we are able to work together to ensure consistency in our high expectations and the pupils also know that their ‘voice’ is valued and contributes to our understanding of their needs.
 This is reflected in the 79% of UKS2 pupils responding that they think that the opinions of young people make a difference to decisions about what they learn in school, significantly above the 40% average reported across North Yorkshire.

 Moving forward, by monitoring progress closely and using it to inform our planning, teaching and assessment, we are ensuring that we are able to offer exciting, high-quality teaching opportunities that our pupils are entitled to.
 This will ensure that they make accelerated progress whilst accessing a balanced and broad curriculum.

 The government announced £1 billion of funding to support children and young people to catch up lost time after school closure.
 This is especially important for the most vulnerable and disadvantaged backgrounds.
 This funding includes:

 - a one-off universal £650 million catch up premium for the 2020 to 2021 academic year to ensure that schools have the support they need to help all pupils make up for lost teaching time

 - a £350 million National Tutoring Programme to provide additional, targeted support for those children and young people who need the most help, which includes:

-We have used this funding throughout the year to deliver additional catch-up interventions to our children to pick up key learning missed during the lockdown periods.
-This has been delivered through one to one or small group sessions in an afternoon by qualified teachers, tutors or teaching assistants.
+We continue to use this funding throughout the year to deliver additional catch-up interventions to our children to pick up key learning missed during the lockdown periods.
+This has been delivered through one to one or small group sessions by qualified teachers, tutors or teaching assistants.